julianonn/julianonn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+pronouns: she/her
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.
-# subtitle: Ph.D.
+# subtitle: "she/her - [my last name]@wisc.edu"

 profile:
   align: right
   image: prof_pic.png
+  image_alt: A pencil sketch portrait of Julia with long hair, bangs, and earrings.
   image_circular: false # crops the image to make it circular
-  more_info: she/her
+  # more_info: she/her

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page